We find them everywhere: throw pillows, bags, journal covers, and more.

 The arrows are to be kept close in order to protect them, in order to ensure they can fly straight when the time comes.

-The quiver is also used as protection from the arrow.
-An arrowhead can be dangerous when not in its proper place, when it is not being guided by the archer.
+An arrowhead can be dangerous when not in its proper place, when it is not being guided by the archer, when it is not ready to fly; it can damage and be damaged.

 THE ARCHER and THE BOW